zendesk/demo_apps/expert_sample_app/README.md

 * Display all ticket hyperlinks that are open and assigned to current user.
 * Dispplay tickets in pages using the bootstrap pagination.

-Please submit bug reports to [Insert Link]().
+Please submit bug reports to [Zendesk](support@zendesk.com).
 Pull requests are welcome.

 ### Note: